-Figure 7: Top ten hazardous chemicals and pollutants of serious public health concern
+Figure 7: Top ten hazardous chemicals and pollutants of serious public health concern61

 One of the main problems in dealing with chemicals is the large gap in publically-accessible data on chemical performance and safety.
-The biggest challenge in this regard is that the majority of private sector companies, including producers and retailers, do not publicly disclose comprehensive information on chemicals in products and processes-including hazardous chemicals and their potential adverse health effects.
-This is happening because of confidential business information claimed for chemicals of concern as well as the lack of information in some parts of the supply chains, Of the tens of thousands of chemicals on the market, few have been thoroughly evaluated to determine their effects on human health and the environment (Figure 8).
-Moreover, the assessment of the health risk of chemical substances focuses primarily on the effects of individual substances for determining the doses of toxicological concern, and have a limited ability to evaluate the combined impact of chemical mixtures.
+Of the tens of thousands of chemicals on the market, few have been thoroughly evaluated to determine their effects on human health and the environment 62 (Figure 8).
+Moreover, the assessment of the health risk of chemical substances focuses primarily on the effects of individual substances for determining the doses of toxicological concern, and have a limited ability to evaluate the combined impact of chemical mixtures ^{63,64}.
 The European Union Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation requires companies to identify and manage the risks linked to the substances they manufacture.
 However, this legislation only focuses on individual substances, disregarding the effects of combined exposure to mixtures of chemical and physical agents.
-To date, under the pre-registration requirement of the European Union's chemicals regulation, REACH, over 145,000 chemical substances have been pre-registered.
+To date, under the pre-registration requirement of the European Union's chemicals regulation, REACH, over 145,000 chemical substances have been pre-registered 65.
 This gives a reasonable indication of the approximate number of chemicals in commerce globally.
-In June 2017 the ICCA Global Product Strategy Chemicals Portal provided access to data for over 4,500 chemicals.
+In June 2017 the ICCA Global Product Strategy Chemicals Portal provided access to data for over 4,500 chemicals 66.